 Competing capacity as defined by the CAM Regulation:

-As long as the available capacity at A is less than B+C, the sum of allocated capacity must not exceed the available capacity at A, then AB and AC are competing for the amount of A
+If the available capacity at a certain network point A is less than the sum of available capacity at network point B and C, several bundles with competition constraints are created.
+That is, so long as the available capacity at A is less than B+C, the sum of allocated capacity must not exceed the available capacity at A, then AB and AC are competing for the amount of A.

-In the case of a 1-to-n bundle where multiple adjacent transmission system operators connect to the same specific interconnection point on TSO’s side, the adjacent products (from n adjacent transmission system operators) may be competing to match the available capacity of the TSO on the 1-side.
-Bundled products resulting from this 1-to-n bundling process have to be put in competition if the sum of all bundled products exceeds the total available capacity of the TSO on the 1-side.
+If a 1-to-n bundle where multiple adjacent transmission system operators connect to the same specific interconnection point on TSO’s side, the adjacent products (from n adjacent transmission system operators) may be competing to match the available capacity of the TSO on the 1-side.
+So, in the case illustrated above, since only a total amount of 100 is available at the entry point A and the sum of possible bundled allocation AB and AC is 130, the auctions at that point will be subjected to a constraint.

 Auction Results Evaluation: